LukerCZ/digital-electronics-1/labs/README.md

 The objective of the project within the subject Digital electronics was to create PWM sound generation of basic signals.
 We used these components.
 Nexys A7-50 board to control 7-segment display to display frequency of PWM modulation for sinus signal.
 The codes, testbenches and simulations are created in Vivado.
 Models and designes of board are created in Altium.

+Cílem projektu v rámci předmětu Digitální elektronika bylo vytvořit PWM generování zvuku základních signálů.
+Tyto komponenty jsme použili.
+Deska Nexys A7-50 pro ovládání 7segmentového displeje pro zobrazení frekvence PWM modulace pro sinusový signál.
+Kódy, testovací plochy a simulace jsou vytvořeny ve Vivado.
+Modely a návrhy desky jsou vytvořeny v Altiu.

 <a name="hardware"></a>

 ## Popis Hardwaru
 ### Nexys A7-50T
 The Nexys A7 board is a complete, ready-to-use digital circuit development platform based on the latest Artix-7™ Field Programmable Gate Array (FPGA) from Xilinx®.
 With its large, high-capacity FPGA, generous external memories, and collection of USB, Ethernet, and other ports, the Nexys A7 can host designs ranging from introductory combinational circuits to powerful embedded processors.
 Several built-in peripherals, including an accelerometer, temperature sensor, MEMs digital microphone, a speaker amplifier, and several I/O devices allow the Nexys A7 to be used for a wide range of designs without needing any other components.

-- Deska Nexys A7 je platforma na bázi Artix-7™ Field Programmable Gate Array (FPGA) z Xilinx®.
-Obsahuje vysokokapacitní FPGA, externí paměti, USB, Ethernet, a další porty, Nexys A7 může host designů ranging z introduktorů kombinačních obvodů do powerful embedded processors.
-Severální budovy v peripherals, zahrnující accelerometr, teplotní senzor, MEMs digitální mikrofon, reproduktory amplifier, a severní I/O zařízení na nexys A7 bude použita pro širokou škálu designů s nepotřebnou any ostatní komponenty.
+Deska Nexys A7 je kompletní platforma pro vývoj digitálních obvodů připravená k použití, založená na nejnovějším Artix-7™ Field Programmable Gate Array (FPGA) od Xilinx®.
+Díky velkému, vysokokapacitnímu FPGA, velkorysým externím pamětem a sbírce USB, Ethernet a dalších portů může Nexys A7 hostit návrhy od úvodních kombinačních obvodů až po výkonné vestavěné procesory.
+Několik vestavěných periferních zařízení, včetně akcelerometru, teplotního senzoru, digitálního mikrofonu MEM, zesilovače reproduktorů a několika I/O zařízení, umožňuje použití Nexys A7 pro širokou škálu návrhů, aniž by potřeboval další komponenty.

 ![nexys-a7-obl-600](https://user-images.githubusercontent.com/99388246/165694448-dfccf257-62a9-4c5e-bb68-ceab544a98f1.png)
 |:--:|